ACM40960/project-project-in-maths-modelling-hp/README.md

 ## 🗂 Step 3: Organize Dataset into Training, Validation, and Test Sets

-Again open the terminal in the same location and open jupyter notebook from the following command:
+Now open the terminal in the main project location and open jupyter notebook from the following command:

 ```
 jupyter notebook
 ```

-Create a new ipynb file and paste the code given in `dataset_split.ipynb`.
+Create a new ipynb file and paste the code given in `dataset_split.ipynb` or you can directly use this file given in the repository through jupyter notebook.
 This script automates the process of:
 - Splitting your Day and Night datasets into **training**, **validation**, and **test** sets.
 - The split ratio is **70%** training, **15%** validation and **15%** test.
 - Organizing images and labels into the required YOLO format folder structure.

 Make sure that this ipynb file is present in the same location as of the datasets.
+Also, change the species list given in the code as required.

 ### What the script does: